pinterest affiliate marketing

 Source: wecantrack

-It’s not just the lack of competition and the number of visitors that make Pinterest an excellent affiliate marketing platform.
+It is not just the lack of competition and the number of visitors that make Pinterest Affiliate Marketing excellent.
 Here are some benefits of Pinterest Affiliate Marketing:

-Minimal Competition and High Traffic: Pinterest .cs can be voted as the best affiliate marketing platform for many reasons including its low competition compared to the rest of the affiliates and its huge number of visitors.
+Minimal Competition and High Traffic: Pinterest can be voted the best affiliate marketing platform for many reasons, including its low competition compared to the rest of the affiliates and its considerable number of visitors.

-Visual Appeal: Nowadays, the maxim “A picture is worth a thousand words” has never been as true as it is.
-Due to the attention scare problem, the advertisers as affiliate marketers mostly find it difficult to appeal to a vast majority of audiences.
+Visual Appeal: Nowadays, the maxim “A picture is worth a thousand words” has never been as accurate as it is.
+Due to the attention scare problem, the advertisers, as affiliate marketers, mostly find it difficult to appeal to most audiences.

 On the contrary, visuals on Pinterest run without difficulty up to the eye of a viewer and ease the process of searching.

-Shopping Intent: Buyers on Pinterest are classified as in a very emotional state, as they actively search for whatever can make their favorite items and everything they do look better.
+Shopping Intent: Buyers on Pinterest are classified as very emotional, as they actively search for whatever can make their favorite items and everything they do look better.

 This platform acts like a marketplace for the people with the purchasing power.
-Generally, members of this group have more financial resources compared to other social media users.
+Generally, members of this group have more financial resources than other social media users.

-Active Shopper Base: During their research, Shopify has found that Pinterest users have been observed to spend an average of $140 per order which is greater than the point of sale amount of transactions made by Facebook users averaging $100.
+Active Shopper Base: During their research, Shopify found that Pinterest users spend an average of $140 per order, which is greater than the point-of-sale amount of transactions made by Facebook users, which averages $100.

 However, Pinterest’s users tend to be more affluent as they have demonstrated a preference for high-ticket items such as electronics and designer apparel.